Ayan-Khan79/Class-Student-Infromation/README.md

 The video provides a walkthrough of the following key features:

-Student Registration: How students can easily register and manage their profiles.
+Student Portal: How students can easily register and manage their profiles.
 Professor Portal:
 Searching for students by name or ID.
 Viewing the complete student list.